 Sure, it’s easy to get caught up trying out fancy effects in a logo design program.
 The next thing you know, you have an embossed 3D logo with glitter and drop shadows.
 Don’t assume it’s a good idea to pile on visual effects just because they’re available to you.

 Again, less is more.
-Some effects are terribly outdated and will not translate to other type of media, which weakens the consistency of your brand.
+Some effects are terribly outdated and will not translate to other types of media, which weakens the consistency of your brand.
 Not to mention, adding too many elements makes your design look less professional.

 Make sure you keep track of the correct color codes for your logo files.
 Web applications typically use RGB codes.